StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 - **Importance scores** for the articles in my wiki.
 This was mostly for other readers, as I am pretty aware of what's going on with each article, but I like making things more transparent for others.
 They mostly reflect how polished or relevant an article is.
 - **Category pages** and **support for mathematical notation**.
 These two weren't that hard, but importing MathJax into my workflow made for much sleeker interfaces when writing down equations from papers or textbooks.
 I was getting very tired of "\<sub\>" HTML tags and writing greek letters by hand.
 With MathJax you basically get LaTeX support for HTML.

+### Starting Your Own Personal Wiki

-If you want to start your own personal wiki, I recommend you head over to [Tom Critchlow's guide](https://tomcritchlow.com/2019/02/17/building-digital-garden/), or you can just fork [this site's Github repository](https://github.com/StrikingLoo/strikingloo.github.io) and host it in a free GitHub page (you can customize the CSS!).
+If you want to start your own personal wiki, I recommend you head over to [Tom Critchlow's guide](https://tomcritchlow.com/2019/02/17/building-digital-garden/) for a step by step on setting up a jekyll static web site where each markdown file is a note.
+You can alternatively fork [this site's Github repository](https://github.com/StrikingLoo/strikingloo.github.io) and host it in a free GitHub page (you can customize the CSS!), following the instructions on the README to build your own wiki.

+Either way, it's about one afternoon's work if you're not too picky with the design (or a potentially infinite time sink otherwise).

 ## How I take notes